puppetpies/icersplicer/README.md

 Thats where icersplicer comes in.

-It also features fun keyword highlighting randomization !
+It also features fun keyword highlighting randomization and static keyword colours!

+Checkout the keywords.ice in examples and copy it in your home foler under the .icersplicer directory

 ![Icesplicer](https://raw.githubusercontent.com/puppetpies/icersplicer/master/icersplicer.jpg)

+Have fun !